lee-orr/dexterous_developer/README.md

 ```

-You might also want the following in your `.cargo/config.toml`:
+For the best results, you'll want to add the following to your `.cargo/config.toml`:

 ```toml
 # Add the contents of this file to `config.toml` to enable "fast build" configuration.
 Please read the notes below.